awesome-pro/neon-website/content/docs/guides/cloudflare-hyperdrive.md

 ### Update the Worker script to use Hyperdrive

-Now, you can update the `src/index.js` file in the project directory to query the Neon database, through the Hyperdrive service.
+Now, you can update the `src/index.js` file in the project directory to query the Unique database, through the Hyperdrive service.

 ```javascript
 import pkg from 'pg';